google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 1. Create a Firebase account at  [https://www.firebase.com/signup/](https://www.firebase.com/signup/)
 2. Install the Firebase tools via npm: `npm install -g firebase-tools`

-When your account has been created and you've signed in, you're ready to deploy!
+Once your account has been created and you've signed in, you're ready to deploy!

 1. Create a new app at  [https://www.firebase.com/account/](https://www.firebase.com/account/)
 2. If you haven't recently signed in to the Firebase tools, update your credentials: `firebase login`
 3. Initialize your app, and provide the directory (likely `work`) where your completed app lives: `firebase init`
 4. Finally, deploy the app to Firebase: `firebase deploy`